Barnet, Enfield and Haringey Mental Health NHS Trust

-Barnet, Enfield and Haringey Mental Health NHS Trust (BEH) is a large provider of integrated mental health and community health services in North London, providing services across Barnet, Enfield, and Haringey.
-The trust currently employs around 3,000 staff and serves a population of just over a million.
+Barnet, Enfield and Haringey Mental Health NHS Trust (BEH) was a large provider of integrated mental health and community health services in North London, providing services across Barnet, Enfield, and Haringey.
+The trust employed around 3,000 staff and served a population of just over a million.
 The annual income in 2017-18 was c. £210 million.

-The Trust provides specialist mental health services to people living in the London boroughs of Barnet, Enfield and Haringey, and a range of more specialist mental health services to a larger area.
-These include the North London Forensic Service at Chase Farm Hospital, Eating Disorder Service at St Ann's Hospital, specialist child and adolescent inpatient services at Edgware Community Hospital, and the Halliwick Centre for personality disorders.
-The organisation also hosts the National Fixated Threat Assessment Centre, which provides a service for high-profile public figures receiving excessive attention from people.
+The Trust provided specialist mental health services to people living in the London boroughs of Barnet, Enfield and Haringey, and a range of more specialist mental health services to a larger area.
+These included the North London Forensic Service at Chase Farm Hospital, Eating Disorder Service at St Ann's Hospital, specialist child and adolescent inpatient services at Edgware Community Hospital, and the Halliwick Centre for personality disorders.
+The organisation also hostsed the National Fixated Threat Assessment Centre, which provides a service for high-profile public figures receiving excessive attention from people.
 It took over Enfield community services in the Transforming Community Services programme in 2010.

+On 1 November 2024, the Trust merged with Camden and Islington NHS Foundation Trust to form North London NHS Foundation Trust.

 It sold an 11.24 hectare site at St Ann's Hospital in Haringey to Sadiq Khan's Land Fund in May 2018 for £53 million.
 It will be used for 800 homes.

 Organisation

-BEH has a board of directors comprising thirteen statutory members including the chairman (currently Mark Lam) and chief executive (currently Jinjer Kandola).
+BEH had a board of directors comprising thirteen statutory members including the chairman and chief executive.

-The CQC rated BEH in September 2017 as requires improvement overall with two services; Forensic inpatient/secure wards and Community-based mental health services for older people and 'outstanding'.
+The CQC rated BEH in September 2017 as requiring improvement overall with two services; Forensic inpatient/secure wards and Community-based mental health services for older people and 'outstanding'.

 Research

-In January 2014 the trust was awarded 'university affiliated’ status by Middlesex University which will facilitate stronger working relationships between the two organisations, including the opportunity for experienced academics at Middlesex and experienced clinicians within the Trust to co-produce mental health education and research projects which meet the needs of local people.
+In January 2014, the trust was awarded 'university affiliated’ status by Middlesex University which facilitated stronger working relationships between the two organisations, including the opportunity for experienced academics at Middlesex and experienced clinicians within the Trust to co-produce mental health education and research projects which meet the needs of local people.

-The trust also has a number of research partners who they work with on research trials.
-This includes North Central London Research Consortium (NoCLor); National Institute for Health and Care Research (NIHR); North Thames Clinical Research Network (CRN) and UCL Partners.
+The trust also had numerous research partners who they worked with on research trials.
+This included North Central London Research Consortium (NoCLor); National Institute for Health and Care Research (NIHR); North Thames Clinical Research Network (CRN) and UCL Partners.